-The condensed consolidated interim financial statements were approved for publication by the Company's Board of Directors on May 28, 2024.
+The condensed consolidated interim financial statements were approved for publication by the Company's Board of Directors on August 29, 2024.

-Note 2 - Basis of Preparation (contd.)
+Note 2 - Basis of Preparation (Contd.)

-B. Use of estimates and judgements
+B. Use of estimates and judgments

-In preparing the condensed, consolidated interim financial statements in accordance with IAS 34 and/or the requirements of the Commissioner pursuant to the Supervision Law and its subsequent regulations, the Group's management is required to make judgements, estimates, assessments and assumptions, including actuarial assumptions and estimates ("the Estimates") that affect application of the accounting policy, the amounts of assets and liabilities, income and expenses.
-It is stipulated that the actual results could differ from these Estimates, in part due to regulatory changes published or expected to be published in the insurance, pension and provident segments and regarding which there is uncertainty as to their compatibility and repercussions.
-The key estimates included in the financial statements are based on actuarial assessments and on external valuations.
+Preparation of the condensed consolidated interim financial statements in accordance with IAS 34 and/or in accordance with the requirements of the Commissioner pursuant to the Supervision Law and subsequent regulations requires the Group's management to make judgments in estimates, assessments, and assumptions, including actuarial assumptions and estimates ("the Estimates"), which affect application of the accounting policy, and the amounts of assets and liabilities, income and expenses.
+It is stipulated that the actual results could differ from these Estimates, in part due to regulatory changes published or expected to be published in the insurance, pension and provident sectors and regarding which there is uncertainty as to their compatibility and repercussions.
+The key estimates included in the financial statements are based on actuarial assessments and external valuations.